Grayhawk Eye.

 A measurement made with the slit lamp biomicroscope to evaluate tear volume A Schirmer Test may be performed by placing a small piece of special paper inside your lower eyelid to measure tear production.

 For those patients with mild to moderate dry eyes the first course of treatment usually is to use preservative free artificial tears.
 Depending on the nature of your tear film deficiency, Dr. Perry may have you use a specific type of artificial tear that has different characteristics in terms of salt content and viscosity.
 In addition, Dr. Perry may counsel you on environmental factors that need to be modified.
-Sometimes, if the oily layer of the tear film is deficient, he may suggest that you increase your consumption of oily fish or even take flax seed oil as a dietary supplement.
+Sometimes, if the oily layer of the tear film is deficient, he may suggest that you increase your consumption of oily fish or even take flax seed oil or omega 3 fish oil as a dietary supplement.
 Most likely you will be asked to drink plenty of water.

 If these approaches do not work, Dr. Perry will likely suggest the insertion of tiny punctual plugs that will slow down or even stop the drainage of tears from the eye.
 Dr. Perry utilizes many types of punctal plugs and will specifically cater the type of plug to each individual patient.
 These plugs are easily and comfortably placed in the lacrimal puncta in the eyelids.
 Initially you may have a temporary dissolving plug put in place to see if your signs and symptoms are actually responsive to this treatment.
 If the results are good, it may be necessary to place a more permanent type of plug in the lacrimal puncta to affect a long-term solution.
 Occasionally there are some cases that may not respond to the above sequence of treatment options because of some underlying low-grade inflammatory or infectious process.
-In these cases it may be necessary to also prescribe an oral antibiotic such as a tetracycline or an anti-inflammatory eye drop such as a corticosteroid eye drop.
+In these cases it may be necessary to also prescribe an oral antibiotic such as a tetracycline or an anti-inflammatory eye drop such as a corticosteroid eye drop.There are also additional dry eye medication options such as autologous blood serum, miebo eye drops or tyrvaya…

-Other treatments options may include avoidance of certain environmental causes.
+Other treatment options may include avoidance of certain environmental causes.
 7Eye sunglasses can help with dry eyes because they keep out wind, pollen and dust with their Airlock seal; 99 percent of wearers in a study reported a decrease in overall dry eye symptoms.
 Also treating underlying medical conditions may help alleviate dry eye symptoms.
 Other medical products such as lacriserts, a tiny insert filled with a lubricating ingredient (hydroxypropyl cellulose) may be beneficial for some patients.
 The insert is placed just inside the lower eyelid, where it continuously releases lubrication for the eye throughout the day.

 As you can see, the diagnosis and treatment of dry eyes is complex and requires patience and persistence on the part of the physician and the patient.
 With careful diagnosis and a systematic therapeutic approach, sufferers of dry eye syndrome can most often experience considerable improvement.